sqonk/phext-core/docs/api/dates.md

 _This method should not be treated as a replacement for PHP's built-in `strtotime`._ It caters for certain situations where standard unix timestamps, and the native strtotime(), produce undesired results.

 - **$date** The date to calculate the number of seconds in.
-The date may be any valid string that is accecpted by the DateTime class.
+The date may be any valid string that is accepted by the DateTime class.

 **Returns:**  The amount of whole seconds that exist between two points in time.